FIRE 7: Automatic Reduction with Modular Approach: Improvements not related to the modular approach

 \section{Improvements not related to the modular approach}

 There is a number of improvements for the operation of FIRE in general, not exclusively for the modular approach.
 This section summarizes the most important features.
-Some of them already appeared in the public version {\tt FIRE6.5}, but the features themselves were not described at that moment, so we are presenting them here.
-Moreover, some of them were updated and improved after they appeared in the {\tt FIRE6.5} code.
+Some of them already appeared in the public release of version {\tt FIRE6.5}, but the features themselves were not documented at that point, so we present them here.
+Moreover, some of them were updated and improved after the initial inclusion in the {\tt FIRE6.5} code.